Ana-Niko-byte/tag-track/README.md

 ![terminal clear function windows](docs/images/clear-function-windows.png)
 ![terminal clear solution](docs/images/terminal-clear-all.png)

+### Currency Conversion Value Bug

+After running a conversion from one currency to another using the same values, the conversion values showed differences on average of .40 in several instances.
+This issue was likely due to the way the program was designed, where the user's logged expenses were not correctly rounded to 2 decimals.

 # Accessibility & Performance
 This application was developed using VSCode's Pylance; a fast and feature-rich language server for Python that provides excellent IntelliSense capabilities.
 It enhances your development experience with: Type checking.
 Autocompletion.